HUMANITECH

 Help communities respond faster, together so when needs change quickly, locals can step in and know who needs what, where and when.

-Whether you win or not, you’ll gain exposure to real users, mentors who understand humanitarian complexity, and a network of problem-solvers building for long-term impact.
+Whether or not a team wins, they gain exposure to real users, mentors who understand humanitarian complexity and a network of problem-solvers building for long-term impact.

 This is not your standard startup competition.
 It’s a partnership between: